 Practice on chords – tips and tools

-Practice on chord changes
+Practice on chord changing

-Here are some simple exercises for practice on chords (you may look at the pictures below first to learn some methods for shifting):
+Here are some exercises for practice on chords (you may look at the pictures below first to learn some methods for shifting):

 G – Em – C – Am